Science

 Intent

-At St Nicholas it is our intention to provide a high- quality science education that provides children with the foundations they need to recognise the importance of science in every aspect of daily life.
+At St Nicholas it is our intention to provide a high-quality science education, which provides children with the foundations they need to recognise the importance of science in every aspect of daily life.
 We give the teaching and learning of science high prominence.
-Our curriculum enables children to become enquiry based learners collaborating through the researching, investigating and evaluating of experiences.
-We place scientific investigation at the heart of our progressive science curriculum to enable the children to be equipped for life to ask and answer scientific questions about the world around them.
+Our curriculum enables children to become enquiry-based learners; collaborating through the researching, investigating and evaluating of experiences.
+We place scientific investigation at the heart of our progressive science curriculum to enable the children to be equipped for life, by asking and answering scientific questions about the world around them.

 We aim for science lessons to be memorable through hooking the children’s interest, enabling them to develop a sense of excitement and curiosity about natural phenomena.
-They will be encouraged to ask questions about the world around them and work scientifically to further their conceptual understanding and scientific knowledge.
-There are no limits to what their ambitions are and grow up wanting to be astronauts, forensic scientists, toxicologists or microbiologists.
-Children will be immersed in key scientific vocabulary, which supports in the acquisition of scientific knowledge and understanding.
+They will be encouraged to ask questions about the world around them and work scientifically to further their disciplinary knowledge.
+There are no limits to what their ambitions and they are grow up wanting to be astronauts, forensic scientists, toxicologists or microbiologists.
+Children will be immersed in key scientific vocabulary, which supports in the acquisition of substantive knowledge.
 All children are provided with a broad and balanced science curriculum which equips our children with not only the minimum statutory requirements of the science National Curriculum but prepares them for the opportunities, responsibilities and experiences of later life.

 Implementation

-As a school, we use the Kent Scheme for Science written by Andrew Berry as the scheme of work.
+As a school, we use the White Rose scheme of work for Science.
 Teachers create a positive attitude to science.
 Our curriculum is built around the principle of greater learner involvement in their work.
 It requires deep thinking and encourages learners to work using a question as the starting point, considering different avenues for further research.
 They do this through exploring, talking about, testing and developing ideas.
-They ask their own questions about what they observe and make some decisions about which types of scientific enquiry are likely to be the best ways of answering them, including observing changes over time, noticing patterns, grouping and classifying things, carrying out simple comparative and fair tests and finding things out using secondary sources of information.
+They ask their own questions about what they observe and make some decisions about which types of scientific enquiry are likely to be the best ways of answering them, including: observing changes over time, noticing patterns, grouping and classifying things, carrying out simple comparative and fair tests and finding things out using secondary sources of information.
 They draw simple conclusions and use scientific language to talk and write about what they have found out.

 Our science curriculum is vocabulary rich.
 Teachers check on what children already know and then invite children to think of their own questions.
 Children will be able to build on prior knowledge and link ideas together, enabling them to question and become enquiry-based learners.